dvudd/CI_PP4/README.md

 #### Colors
 The website is using a single custom color (#527d54) to distinguish the navigation bar from the body.
 This color matches both the dark and light bootstrap themes.
 ## Optimization
-To ensure a fast and responsive user experience, a method for handling user-uploaded images was implemented to automatically resize (800×800px for card images, 300×300 for profile pictures) and convert to the .webp format.
+To ensure a fast and responsive user experience, a method for handling user-uploaded images was implemented to automatically resize (800×800px for card images, 300×300 for profile pictures) and convert them to the .webp format.
 By doing this, a significant step to reduce storage space and to improve load times are taken.
 ## Testing
 ### Validator Testing